Shanibudi/ECMP-Performance-on-Fat-Tree-Networks/README.md

 ### Flow Types

-Two types of flows are modeled:
+Two types of flows are modeled-

 Mice flows:
   - Small, short-lived flows
   - Contribute a unit load of `1` to each link along their path